powsybl/powsybl-core/docs/simulation/index.md

 # Simulation

-One major aim of the PowSyBl project is to make it easy to plug it with different solvers for grid simulation.
-At the moment, four types of simulations are supported: power flow, security analysis, time-domain simulation and sensitivity analysis.
-For each of them, one or several simulators is officially supported, but it is also possible to plug your own simulator within the framework.
+One major aim of the PowSyBl project is to make it easy to plug it with different simulators or optimisation tools for grid calculations.
+At the moment, five types of calculations are supported: load flow, security analysis, sensitivity analysis, time-domain simulation (also called dynamic simulation), short-circuit analysis, optimal power flows, etc. For each of them, one or several simulators is officially supported, but it is also possible to plug your own simulator within the library.
-Below comes a description of the various types of simulation and supported solvers.
+Below comes a description of the various types of simulation and supported implementations.

 ```{toctree}
 ---